 While only one family member can handle your dog in classes at any one time, you are welcome to swap who handles the dog on different nights, and of course other family members can watch and listen each night.
 Please note that we do have a minimum age for child handlers for safety reasons – only children aged 12 years and above are permitted to handle dogs in classes.

-Training Fees for 2018 (per eight week term)
+Training Fees for 2022 (per nine week term)

-- Canine Good Citizen first term $50.00 ($30 for subsequent terms; NZKC assessment fee additional)
+- Canine Good Citizen $35.00 NZKC assessment fee additional)

 - Annual Membership $20.00 per year